 Mike Cohen: Two questions - First, I've seen ProDOS & I'm very impressed with it.
 I see you kept the I/O intercept.
-When you designed DOS, why did you use an I/O intercept rather than the '&' hook, which would probably be neater and more elegant?
+When you designed DOS, why did you use an I/O intercept rather than the '&' hook, which my Rana drives.)